Best Houseplants for Your Home: Promoting Clean Air and Healthy Living

 Many already know that bringing a potted plan into their space will make their home more beautiful.
 But did you know? that there are a lot of plants that will also purify the air inside and promote good health and wellness in your home.

 There are many toxic chemicals lurking around your home, one the most prevalent chemicals for example is formaldehyde, a volatile organic compound that is emitted in low levels by a variety of household building products and furniture.
 These may cause cancer and has been known to trigger asthma attacks and allergic reactions to the occupants.
 There are many options of houseplant efficient at removing formaldehyde and other indoor air pollutants in your home.
+Those who have plants in their homes might also want a little extra help with dealing with improving the air quality for them and their families.
+If this is something you are interested in, you might want to check out this hands-on test of the popular GermGuardian AC4825 or a similar product.

 There has been extensive research conducted over the years proving the many benefits of having a houseplant.
 One of which was conducted in 1989 by NASA scientists, where they tested a variety of houseplants for their ability to remove formaldehyde from the air.
 One of the authors, B.C.
 Wolverton, later wrote a book titled How to Grow Fresh Air, published in 1996 by penguin.
 Below are some the powerful benefits to consider: